Tuition and Fees

 Refunds & Cost Adjustments

-- Students should not plan on using their refund check to pay for rent for an off-campus residence.
-We cannot guarantee that a refund check will be ready by a student's rent deadline.
+- Students should not plan to use their refund check to pay for rent for an off-campus residence.
+We cannot guarantee that a refund check will be ready by a student’s rent deadline.

 - If a student’s financial aid exceeds the balance due on the payment plan, it is the student’s responsibility to contact the payment plan servicer and reduce the plan amount if they choose.